markvilar/afft/README.md

-# Filetools
+# AUV Tools

 ![ci](https://github.com/markvilar/python_project_template/actions/workflows/ci.yml/badge.svg)
 ![pylint](https://github.com/markvilar/python_project_template/actions/workflows/pylint.yml/badge.svg)

-Filetools is a toolbox for handling of files and directories.
+AUV Tools is a collection of tools for working with data from ACFRs AUVs.
+The tools consist of creating file queries from metadata, transferring files and directories, and parsing various data files.
 The repository includes support for the following tools:
 * pipenv - management of virtual environments and dependencies
 * setuptools - management of package setup
 * pytest - unit tests